imthenachoman/How-To-Secure-A-Linux-Server/README.md

   - Installing core software you'll want like `man`
   - Etc...
 - Your server will need to be able to send e-mails so you can get important security alerts.
 If you're not setting up a mail server check [Gmail and Exim4 As MTA With Implicit TLS](#gmail-and-exim4-as-mta-with-implicit-tls).
-- I would also recommend you go through the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) before you start with this guide.
+- I would also recommend you **read** through the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) before you start with this guide just to digest/understand what they have to say.
+My recommendation is to go through this guide (the one you're reading here) first and THEN CIS's guide.
+That way their recommendations will trump anything in this guide.

 ([Table of Contents](#table-of-contents))